Nephrology

 The goal of hypertension treatment is to maintain blood pressure within a normal range and reduce the risk of complications such as stroke, heart attack, and kidney disease.
 Lifestyle changes will typically be the first line of treatment, including losing weight, quitting smoking, reducing alcohol intake, and adopting a healthy diet low in salt and fats.
 A regular exercise routine can also help lower blood pressure.

 Hypertension is a common medical condition that affects many people.
-If you have been diagnosed with it, following your doctor’s recommendations is essential for lowering your blood pressure and reducing the risk of complications.
+If you have been diagnosed with it, following our doctor’s recommendations is essential for lowering your blood pressure and reducing the risk of complications.

 To schedule an appointment with our Nephrology and Hypertension team for hypertension evaluation and management, please contact SMC Physicians today for your visit.
 Prioritizing regular check-ups is crucial for effective monitoring and treatment of your blood pressure.